Costs

 Payments

-Payment due dates are on the 5th of the month.
+Payment due dates are the 5th of the month.
 Primary payment deadlines are Sept.
 5 for fall semester and Feb.
 5 for spring semester.
 Dates may be subject to change.

 Payment Methods